 We hit the road right after brunch and it took us about 5 hours to get to our destination, Portland, Oregon.
-On the side note, if you are looking for a great AirBNB in Portland, we highly recommend The Urband Owl!
+On the side note, if you are looking for a great Airbnb in Portland, we highly recommend The Urban Owl!

 We absolutely LOVED this place!
 The Urban Owl was everything we were looking for and it checked all of our boxes.
 This is our first AirBNB and the next will be hard pressed to top this one.
 We were absolutely lucky we found such a great place to stay and a wonderfully sweet host.
 The place is absolutely amazing and had a beautiful decor.
 It also lived up to the name, (I dare you to count all the owl items in the room) I was absolutely in love!

 The first place we checked out was Nong’s Khao Man Gai.
 Just a little backstory, we’ve been rooting for Nong since we watched her compete and win on Food Network’s Chopped years ago.
 Once we learned that she finally opened up a restaurant (She used to sell her Khao Man Gai in a Cartopia in Downtown Portland,) we just hoped that one day we could visit her restaurant and try her delish dishes.
 When it comes to her food, the secret’s in the sauce.
 We checked out her place three times during our trip, and didn’t leave without purchasing two bottles of her special sauce, so just trust me on this.

 The next day we had our breakfast at Broder on SE Clinton St. Their Danish pancakes are to die for.
 They were super fluffy and delicious!
 They were served with berry jam and lemon curd, but in my opinion, they tasted so great you wouldn’t need anything else.